-About Jeanette Herbert
+About First Lady Jeanette Herbert

 In addition to her family and business responsibilities, the First Lady has always been an active member of her community.
 She served on the Provo-Orem Chamber of Commerce, where she was the chairperson of the Partners in Education committee.
-She was also vice-chairperson of the Utah County Bicentennial Committee, and served as a board member of the Utah Private Child Care Association.
+She was also vice-chairperson of the Utah County Bicentennial Committee and served as a board member of the Utah Private Child Care Association.

-The First Lady's new initiative is called Uplift Families.
-The goal of this initiative is to promote good parenting skills and offer resources to parents throughout the state.
+The First Lady's initiative is called Uplift Families.
+The goal of this initiative is to promote good parenting skills, strengthen families, and offer resources to parents throughout the state.

-The Herberts are the proud parents of six children (three sons and three daughters) and the very proud grandparents of 14 grandchildren.
+The Herberts are the proud parents of six children (three sons and three daughters) and the very proud grandparents of 16 grandchildren.

 Mrs. Herbert enjoys sewing and decorating.
 She also loves to golf.
 Her favorite activity, however, is spending time with her children and grandchildren, all of whom live in Utah County.